The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 Mussolini (much the same as Hitler) had banned any kind of secret society in Italy during his reign.
 Although Italian law would allow such societies again in later years, they had to make public their details.
 And their members.
 The P2 lodge, however, at very best, operated at the absolute furthest boundaries of these rules and conditions.

-What seemed to “bind” the members of the P2 lodge as much as anything else, was a general hatred of communism.
+What would “bind” the members of the P2 lodge as much as anything else, was a general hatred of communism.
 And many investigations would proceed connecting P2 to apparent communist inspired bombings.
 One particular investigation resulted in the assassination of an Italian magistrate in 1976.
 His bullet-riddled body left hanging out of his halted car for all to see – and so halting the inquiry.

 The Grand Master of this lodge at the time was Licio Gelli.
 As we will see shortly, Gelli’s connections would lead, eventually, to the heart of the Vatican.
 Just as an example of the “power” he seemingly had in the gray areas of the conspiracy world, however, when Juan Peron came out of exile to once again take control in Argentina, he publicly fell to his knees at Gelli’s feet!